phoenixframework/phoenix_live_dashboard/guides/ecto_stats.md

 ### Configure the dashboard

+This step is **only needed if you want to restrict the repositories** listed in your dashboard, because by default all _repos_ are gonna be listed.

-The next step is to configure the dashboard.
-Go to the `live_dashboard` call in your router and list all of your repositories:
+Go to the `live_dashboard` call in your router and list your repositories:

 ```elixir
 live_dashboard "/dashboard", ecto_repos: [MyApp.Repo]